sagemath/sage_trac_plugin/README.md

     [sage_trac]
     gitlab_webhook_username = trac
     gitlab_api_token = <api token obtained through gitlab>
+    gitlab_default_ticket_status = needs_review

 Note: The markdown macro is used by the plugin to embed a copy of the merge request description in the Trac ticket, and supports a minimal amount of markdown rendering.

+Note: The `gitlab_default_ticket_status` option is optional and defaults to 'new', but we set it to 'needs_review', meaning that Trac tickets automatically created from merge requets are created in the 'needs_review' status of our workflow.

 On the GitLab side, go to the project's webhook integrations and add